niscollect/my_alloc-v1/README.md

 ## Limitations

 - Not thread-safe, currently
-- No block splitting or coalescing
 - Memory is never returned to the OS
-- First-fit can cause fragmentation
+- First-fit can cause fragmentation(which is sort of inevitable with the current configurations)

 ## TODO